-Before you can start sewing a fancy dress you need to find the perfect pattern.
+Find the perfect pattern.
 Look through the large pattern books at sewing or craft stores.
 Joanne Fabrics is always a good place to start.
-Depending on the occasion you can find short fancy dresses, long evening gowns, or something in between.
+Depending on the occasion, look for a short fancy dress, a long evening gowns or something in between.
 Ignore the material used in the pattern picture, the dress will look much different when you find material you like!
-When you find a couple of dress patterns you like, write down the pattern number, and pull them out.

-If you do need to line the dress, pick up some lining too.
+Pick up some lining if you need to line the dress.
 Look for material that's specifically for lining.
-It's best to get something that compliments the main color of the dress.
+It's best to get something that complements the main color of the dress.
 You wouldn't want to line a black evening gown with white lining.

-You'll likely need at least some notions to make your fancy dress.
+Purchase some notions to make your fancy dress.
 Notions are things like buttons, snaps, zippers, and hooks.
-Along with the notions, pick up thread that will matches the main color of the dress.
+Along with the notions, pick up thread that matches the main color of the dress.
 Be sure the thread works with the material you've picked out.
-You won't need thread to sew jeans, if you're making a silk prom dress.
+You won't need thread to sew jeans if you're making a silk prom dress.

-Finally, pick up some embellishments to make your fancy dress even prettier.
+Pick up some embellishments to make your fancy dress even prettier.
 The pattern may make some suggestions, but feel free to add your own.
-For a wedding dress, you could add a beautiful crystal brooch at the bottom of the v-neck or you could add bead work along an empire waist tea-length dress.
+For a wedding dress, you could add a beautiful crystal brooch at the bottom of the V-neck or you could add bead work along an empire waist tea-length dress.

 If the material for your gown is washable, wash it before you cut out any of your pattern pieces.
-This will pre-shrink the material so it doesn't shrink after you sew the dress.
+This pre-shrinks the material so it doesn't shrink after you sew the dress.